 Simic Hybrid (3) – Con and a floating +1 make for desirable stats.
-Being able to pick and choose your enhancements allow you to customise your build.
+Being able to pick and choose your enhancements, allow you to customize your build.
 Getting a swim speed and a +1 to your AC are good boons to a lot of Monks, especially if you’re going to be frequently adventuring near water.

 Tabaxi (4) – Only Dex, but the addition of a climb speed and Feline agility make for such a high mobility Monk, you may mistake your character for the Flash.
 The skills, Darkvision, and being able to switch out your damage type for slashing are nice bonuses, which are even more reasons why this race got a near purrfect score.